dcnewman/scons-arduino/README.md

 ## Introduction

-The Scons arduino tool here, `arduino.py`, is loosely based upon the earlier work of github user tomjnixon and his arduino-scons-alt repository.
+The Scons arduino tool `arduino.py` is loosely based upon the earlier work of github user tomjnixon and his arduino-scons-alt repository.
 In August 2015, I found his work which hadn't been updated since 2013 and which (1) only ever worked for AVRs, (2) had never been updated to Arduino app